pigottlaura/PortfolioBuilder/README.md

 # Portfolio Builder
 ## Log in and create an online portfolio in minutes

-Assignment-02 for the Server Side Programming module, as part of the Creative Mulitimedia B.Sc (hons) degree course in Limerick Institute of Technology, Clonmel.
+Assignment-02 for the Server Side Programming module, as part of the Creative Multimedia B.Sc. (hons) degree course in Limerick Institute of Technology, Clonmel.
 Available on: http://portfoliobuilder.azurewebsites.net/

 ### Project Specifications